Electromagnetic, gravitational wave, and static gravitational transmission through throat spacetimes: a constraint-wave asymmetry: Discussion

 \item the identification of the asymmetry as structural, arising from the \mbox{$\ell=0$} versus \mbox{$\ell\ge 1$} decomposition of the Laplacian, and the observation that higher gravitational multipoles \mbox{($\ell\ge 1$)} are suppressed just like EM modes, leaving only the monopole as the unsuppressed channel.

 \end{enumerate}

 The ``monopole ratio'' \mbox{$\mathcal{T}_{\mathrm{mono}}$} (Eq.~\eqref{eq:T_mono}) is conceptually distinct from the wave-scattering transmission coefficient $T(\omega)$\emdash the former characterises a static solution of an elliptic equation, and the latter a dynamical scattering problem for a hyperbolic equation.
 The monopole is not ``transmitted through'' the throat in the causal sense of a signal propagating from one side to the other\emdash the Poisson equation on the full spatial manifold has a solution in which the potential is nonzero on both sides.
+Strictly, comparing the static solutions before and after a mass is added on one side amounts to comparing two different static spacetimes, and the language of ``transmission'' acquires dynamical meaning only in the quasi-static limit: if the source changes on a timescale long compared to the light-crossing time of the throat region, the constraint sector re-equilibrates adiabatically through a sequence of near-static configurations\emdash in close analogy with quasi-static processes in thermodynamics, which proceed through a sequence of equilibrium states.
+In this limit, an observer on the far side sees the monopole potential track the slowly varying source, and the constraint linkage becomes an operationally meaningful, if non-radiative, channel.
+All uses of monopole ``transmission'' in this paper should be understood in this quasi-static sense\emdash the frequency-dependent transmission coefficients $T(\omega)$ apply exclusively to the propagating ($\ell\ge 1$) sectors.